bmitc/nand2tetris/README.md

     }
     ```

 2. Software stack implemented in [F#](https://fsharp.org/).
-Currently, only the [assembler](/dotnet/Nand2Tetris/Assembler/) is completed and the VM is a work in progress.
-The assembler is a particularly beautiful example of using F#'s discriminated unions, records, and pattern matching for domain driven design.
+Currently, only the [assembler](/dotnet/Nand2Tetris/Assembler/) is completed and the virtual machine (VM) is a work in progress.
+To enable testing of the VM translator, a simulation of the Hack CPU, including all chips, is also being developed purely in F#.
+The completed assembler is a particularly beautiful example of using F#'s discriminated unions, records, and pattern matching for domain driven design.
 For example, the parser is implemented using an active pattern for regular expressions:

     ```fsharp
     type SourceExpression =